Ranjan Gogoi: Rafale deal

-On Govindaswamy vs State of Kerala
+Govindaswamy vs State of Kerala

-23-year-old Soumya, an employee of a Kochi shopping mall, was assaulted by one Govindaswamy in an empty ladies' coach of Ernakulam-Shoranur passenger train on 1 February 2011.
+23-year-old Soumya, an employee of a Kochi shopping mall, was assaulted by one Govindaswamy in an empty ladies' coach of the Ernakulam-Shoranur passenger train on 1 February 2011.
 She was allegedly pushed off from the slow-moving train, carried to a wooded area and subsequently raped.
-She succumbed to injuries at the Government Medical College Hospital, Thrissur, on 6 February 2011.
-Govindaswamy was sentenced to death for murder by a trial court and the order was upheld by Kerala High Court on 17 December 2013.
+She succumbed to her injuries at the Government Medical College Hospital, Thrissur, on 6 February 2011.
+Govindaswamy was sentenced to death for murder by a trial court and the order was upheld by the Kerala High Court on 17 December 2013.

 On 15 September 2016, the Apex Court Bench consisting of Gogoi, Pant and Uday Umesh Lalit set aside the death penalty and sentenced Govindaswamy to a maximum of life imprisonment for rape and other offences of causing bodily injuries.However, to hold that the accused is liable under Section 302 IPC what is required is an intention to cause death or knowledge that the act of the accused is likely to cause death.
 The intention of the accused in keeping the deceased in a supine position, according to P.W.
 64, was for the purposes of the sexual assault.
 The requisite knowledge that in the circumstances such an act may cause death, also, cannot be attributed to the accused, inasmuch as, the evidence of P.W.
 64 itself is to the effect that such knowledge and information is, in fact, parted with in the course of training of medical and para-medical staff.
 The fact that the deceased survived for a couple of days after the incident and eventually died in Hospital would also clearly militate against any intention of the accused to cause death by the act of keeping the deceased in a supine position.
 Therefore, in the totality of the facts discussed above, the accused cannot be held liable for injury no.2.
 Similarly, in keeping the deceased in a supine position, intention to cause death or knowledge that such actions may cause death, cannot be attributed to the accused.
 We are, accordingly, of the view that the offence under Section 302 IPC cannot be held to be made out against the accused so as to make him liable therefor.
 Rather, we are of the view that the acts of assault, etc. attributable to the accused would more appropriately attract the offence under Section 325 IPC.
 We accordingly find the accused-appellant guilty of the said offence and sentence him to undergo rigorous imprisonment for seven years for commission of the same...